Technology? I feel your pain.

 - Delivering Contact Centre Customer Service projects

-Delivering a new contact centre service can seem daunting.
+Delivering new contact centre services can seem daunting.
 Staffing, technology, service delivery, quality assurance, cost.
 The seminar explores how to breakdown the challenges into manageable chunks and takes a pragmatic look at what to expect.